JamieMason/shrinkpack/README.md

 decisions on bundling.

-That said, if you're developing an npm package and want to use `shrinkpack` to speed up and harden your development and CI environments, adding `npm-shrinkwrap.json` and `node_shrinkwrap` to your `.npmignore` file will allow you to do that, without publishing your shrinkpacked dependencies to the registry.
+That said, if you're developing an npm package and want to use `shrinkpack` to speed up and harden your development and CI environments, adding `npm-shrinkwrap.json` and `archived-packages` to your `.npmignore` file will allow you to do that, without publishing your shrinkpacked dependencies to the registry.